egres1982/data-engineering-for-aws-immersion-day/README.md

 ## What Happened in 2016
 In the first part of this lab, we will perform the following activities:
 * Load the Green company data for January 2016 into Redshift direct-attached storage (DAS) with COPY.
-* Collect supporting/refuting evidence for the impact of the January, 2016 blizzard on taxi usage.
+* Collect supporting/refuting evidence for the impact of the January 2016 blizzard on taxi usage.
 * The CSV data is by month on Amazon S3.
 Here's a quick screenshot from the S3 console:
 ````
 https://s3.console.aws.amazon.com/s3/buckets/us-west-2.serverless-analytics/NYC-Pub/green/?region=us-west-2&tab=overview&prefixSearch=green_tripdata_2016